-Our computational biology group believes in a new wave of scientific enlightenment fuelled by intelligent software.
+Our computational biology group believes in a new wave of scientific enlightenment in biology fuelled by intelligent software and predictive analytics.

 The evolution of gene regulation

-As a result, this approach allows to ask question such as how are gene regulatory instructions are retained across diverse species despite the presence of natural variation and heterochrony (shifts in developmental timing) driving changes in gene expression.
+As a result, this approach allows to ask question such as how are gene regulatory instructions retained across long evolutionary time scales and diverse species despite the presence of natural variation and heterochrony (shifts in developmental timing) driving overall changes in gene expression?

 Detection of conserved and variable modules in gene regulatory networks using a comparative approach